A non-backtracking method for long matrix and tensor completion

 \item \textbf{Delocalization parameter}:

 Note that $\kappa\geq 1$ by definition.
-We require no such condition on the right singular vectors $\psi_i$. \end{enumerate}
+We require no such conditions on the right singular vectors $\psi_i$. \end{enumerate}

 \paragraph{Simplifying assumptions} We also make a few simplifying assumptions throughout the paper; although our results are still valid when those assumptions aren't satisfied, the proofs become much messier.
+Recall the aspect ratio is defined by $\alpha=\frac{m}{n}\geq 1$.
 We first assume that